Anne de Montmorency, 1st Duke of Montmorency: Second war of religion

 With their coup at Meaux a failure, the Protestant leadership decided to besiege the king in Paris.
-Montmorency organised the royal defence in the capital, and called upon Strozzi to bring his infantry from Picardie, and comte de Brissac to bring forces up from Lyon, such that he could assemble an army able to break the Protestant hold on the capital.
+Montmorency organised the royal defence in the capital, and called upon Strozzi to bring his infantry from Picardy, and comte de Brissac to bring forces up from Lyon, such that he could assemble an army able to break the Protestant hold on the capital.
 As he worked towards building his military force, negotiations flowed back and forth across the siege lines.
 The Protestants initially demanded Nemours and the Lorraines be excluded from royal council, Catherine to retire from politics and an Estates General be called.
 On 7 October 1556, the crown presented their counter-offer, Condé and Coligny were to present themselves before the king and admit their rebellion.
 This damaged the Protestant confidence, and Condé's next demands were for the Edict of Amboise to be applied without any worship restrictions.
 These negotiations were conducted face to face on 10 October, Montmorency and an armed escort, his eldest son Marshal Montmorency, Marshal Cossé meeting with Montmorency's three nephews and La Rochefoucauld.
 During the course of their discussions Montmorency got into a bitter argument with his nephew Cardinal de Châtillon.
 The religious concessions the princes wanted were intolerable to Montmorency who did not want a religiously divided realm, and therefore the talks collapsed.
 For Condé the edicts established by the king should be unalterable, while Montmorency believed the crown had the power to modify their edicts as they pleased.

 Inside the city the situation was tense and religiously explosive.
 The city was low on food, even without the besieging army, as the area had not yet recovered from a scarcity which had dominated the last few years.
 Therefore, when Charenton, a key point in the city's grain supply fell to the Protestants during the siege, the populations blamed the leaders of the defence effort, Montmorency and his son François, for the surrender of the garrison.
 It was even alleged that Montmorency's son had engineered the garrisons surrender intentionally.
 With the capital increasingly against him, Montmorency at first stepped up the efforts to conduct sorties, which reduced the stranglehold on the Parisian food supply.
 He then took the offensive.
 He was aided in this more forward posture by Condé's overconfidence.
 The Protestant commander had peeled off part of the besieging army, under the command of Montmorency's nephew Andelot to guard the north east approaches to the capital from any reinforcements that might arrive for Montmorency.